mckean1/Legacies/CHRONICLE.md

 ### 3. No Debug Dumps
 Avoid raw internal metrics in normal player-facing messages.

+That includes raw pressure telemetry.
+Chronicle output should usually surface the consequences of pressure-driven change, not the underlying numbers themselves.

 ### 4. No Redundant Spam
 Repeated low-value messages destroy readability.